-SALT LAKE CITY — Pro golfer, Tony Finau, is doing his part to help ease the pain from the coronavirus pandemic by teaming up with 'For the Kids' to feed 500 kids in the Rose Park Neighborhood.
+SALT LAKE CITY — Professional golfer Tony Finau is doing his part to help ease the pain from the coronavirus pandemic by teaming up with 'For the Kids' to feed 500 kids in the Rose Park Neighborhood.

 Volunteers are packing up canned goods, pasta, meats, breakfast foods and more to try to make sure no kid in the Rose Park neighborhood goes hungry while away from school.

-Tony Finau grew up in Rose Park and went to Backman Elementary and partnering with 'For the Kids' was an obvious choice because the organization is dedicated to helping families in the area.
+For Finau, who grew up in Rose Park and went to Backman Elementary, partnering with 'For the Kids' was an obvious choice because the organization is dedicated to helping families in the area.

 "Some of these kids, that may be the only food that’s coming into their household," Fairbourn said.
 "So for these kids, it’s a huge deal, it’s taking some of the stress away that they’re going to be fed and they’re going to have what they need for the next six weeks at least and we’ll evaluate as we go."

 Over the next six weeks, students at Backman and Liberty elementary schools will be able to pick up food at the schools between 11:00 am and 12:30 pm.

 "It’s security in a time where they don’t necessarily have it,” Fairbourn said.